Keep Your Head Up

 This story gives a voice to parents and loved ones of terminally ill children, illuminating the way to comfort, community, and unbreakable hope.
 This book discusses terminal illness with raw honesty, demonstrating how families can provide transparency to life-limited children around a terminal diagnosis, comfort them when they are afraid of what comes next, and continue to embrace life despite ongoing challenges.
 With beautiful narration and a heartfelt perspective, Keep Your Head Up testifies to the true depth of familial love and the hard things we can endure with grace and resilience.

-Coming September 16, 2025 • 100% of Book Proceeds will be Donated to Organizations Dear to the Faruqui 5
+100% of Book Proceeds will be Donated to Cincinnati Children’s Hospital and the Make-A-Wish Foundation

 This book: